patjiang/ConvolutionalSelfAttention/README.md

 - Classification of numbers
 - Generation of images with classification as a secondary objective.

 Included in each test is a video of the evolution of the Principle Component Analysis of the Latent Space of each model.
+These can only be viewed on google colab, however, and the larger classification script does not have the videos loaded due to render times.
+Clicking run all will generate the videos, and since random seeds are set in the training pipe, each latent space will not change (unless parameters are changed)

 #TODO: Display comparison of generated numbers, as well as comparisons of per-class AUROC